pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `max-peer-down-duration`

-+ The longest inactive time allowed for a peer.
++ The longest inactive duration allowed for a peer.
 A peer with timeout is marked as `down`, and PD tries to delete it later.
-+ Default value: 5m
++ Default value: `5m`
 + Minimum value: `0`

 ### `max-leader-missing-duration`

-+ The longest time allowed for a peer to be in the leaderless state.
++ The longest duration allowed for a peer to be in the state where a Raft group is missing the leader.
 If this value is exceeded, the peer verifies with PD whether the peer has been deleted.
-+ Default value: 2h
++ Default value: `2h`
 + Minimum value: greater than `abnormal-leader-missing-duration`

 ### `abnormal-leader-missing-duration`

-+ The longest time allowed for a peer to be in the leaderless state.
++ The longest duration allowed for a peer to be in the state where a Raft group is missing the leader.
 If this value is exceeded, the peer is seen as abnormal and marked in metrics and logs.
 + Default value: `10m`
 + Minimum value: greater than `peer-stale-state-check-interval`

 ### `peer-stale-state-check-interval`

-+ The time interval at which the check for whether a peer is in the leaderless state is triggered
++ The time interval to trigger the check for whether a peer is in the state where a Raft group is missing the leader.
-+ Default value: 5m
++ Default value: `5m`
 + Minimum value: greater than `2 * election-timeout`

 ### `leader-transfer-max-log-lag`